SathyaBhat/sathyasays.com/content/posts/2022-05-self-hosting-freshrss-fly-io-free.md

 * Sign up for [Fly.io](https://fly.io/) or sign-in
 * Install [flyctl](https://fly.io/docs/hands-on/install-flyctl/)
 * Sign into your Fly.io account by typing `flyctl auth login`
-* Create a `fly.toml` file similar to the one in [the repo](/fly.toml).
+* Create a `fly.toml` file similar to the one in [my repo](https://github.com/SathyaBhat/freshrss-on-fly-io).
 Make sure to update the appname to a unique name.
 * Review the environment variables listed in the `[env]` section and update if required.
 You can check [FreshRSS' docs](https://github.com/FreshRSS/FreshRSS/blob/edge/Docker/freshrss/example.env) on the environment variables that can be updated
 * Create a volume for persisting data using the command `fly volumes create freshrss_data --size 1`
     * In this command, we create a volume of size 1GB.
 This can be increased later, so I selected the lowest possible number, as flyctl expects size in GB and doesn't accept fractional numbers.